-Upon arriving in New York, she appeared in small parts in several off-Broadway productions such as ‘The Killer Inside Me’, ‘Small Town Gals with Big Problems’ and ‘Urban Planning’
+Upon arriving in New York, she appeared in small parts in several off-Broadway productions, such as ‘The Killer Inside Me,’ ‘Small Town Gals with Big Problems,’ and ‘Urban Planning.’

-Then, she appeared in the role of the bar owner in the 2000 movie ‘Coyote Ugly’ and was later seen in movies such as ‘China: The Panda Adventure’ (2001), ‘Auto Focus’ (2002), and the thriller ‘Secret Window’ (2004).
+She then played a bar owner in the 2000 movie ‘Coyote Ugly.’
+She was later seen in movies, such as ‘China: The Panda Adventure’ (2001), ‘Auto Focus’ (2002), and ‘Secret Window’ (2004).

-During the next two years, she featured in films such as ‘Shattered’ (2007), ‘The Jane Austen Book Club’ (2007), and ‘The Mummy: Tomb of the Dragon Emperor’ (2008).
+During the next two years, she was featured in films, such as ‘Shattered’ (2007), ‘The Jane Austen Book Club’ (2007), and ‘The Mummy: Tomb of the Dragon Emperor’ (2008).

-In 2009, she appeared in ‘The Private Lives of Pippa Lee’ and ‘The Company Men’.
-The following year, she was seen in movies such as ‘The Yellow Handkerchief’ and ‘Grown Ups’, and also guest starred in two episodes of the TV series ‘Law & Order: SVU’
+In 2009, she appeared in ‘The Private Lives of Pippa Lee.’
+The following year, she was seen in movies, such as ‘The Company Men’ and ‘Grown Ups.’
+She also guest starred in two episodes of the TV series ‘Law & Order: Special Victims Unit.’

 Continue Reading Below

-Next, Bello starred in the Kiefer Sutherland drama titled ‘Touch’ (2012-13).
-In 2013, she appeared in the film ‘Prisoners’ and the comedy movie ‘Grown Ups 2’.
-Later, she starred in the thriller ‘Demonic’ (2015)
+Next, Bello starred in Kiefer Sutherland’s drama series titled ‘Touch’ (2012-13).
+In 2013, she appeared in the film ‘Prisoners.’
+The same year, she also appeared in the comedy movie ‘Grown Ups 2.’
+Later, she starred in the thriller film ‘Demonic’ (2015).

 Awards & Achievements

-Bello won the ‘Satellite Award for Best Supporting Actress - Motion Picture Drama’ for her performance in the movie ‘The Cooler’ (2003).
-She also received a Golden Globe nomination for Best Performance by an Actress in a Supporting Role in a Motion Picture.’
+Bello won the ‘Satellite Award’ for ‘Best Supporting Actress - Motion Picture Drama’ for her performance in the movie ‘The Cooler’ (2003).
+She also received a ‘Golden Globe’ nomination for ‘Best Performance by an Actress in a Supporting Role in a Motion Picture.’

-For her breakthrough performance in the 2005 drama movie ‘A History of Violence’, she won several awards including the ‘New York Film Critics Circle Award for Best Supporting Actress’, ‘Chicago Film Critics Association Award for Best Supporting Actress’, and ‘Kansas City Film Critics Circle Award for Best Supporting Actress’
+For her brilliant performance in the 2005 drama movie ‘A History of Violence,’ she won several awards, including the ‘New York Film Critics Circle Award’ for ‘Best Supporting Actress,’ ‘Chicago Film Critics Association Award’ for ‘Best Supporting Actress,’ and ‘Kansas City Film Critics Circle Award’ for ‘Best Supporting Actress.’

 Personal Life & Legacy

-Bello had a relationship with Dan McDermott, a T.V. executive.
-In 2001, the couple had a son together and later separated
+Bello had a relationship with Dan McDermott, a TV executive.
+In 2001, the couple had a son together and later separated.